-A number of research studies suggest that flu shots can effectively reduce the rate of hospitalization during cold weather (the influenza season), says a 2007 study featured in the International Journal of Chronic Obstructive Pulmonary Diseases.
-Specifically in individuals with chronic lung diseases (like COPD), vaccination lead to a 52 percent decrease in hospitalization and a 70 percent decrease in death rates during influenza season.
+Several research studies suggest that flu shots can effectively reduce the rate of hospitalization during cold weather (the influenza season), says a 2007 study featured in the International Journal of Chronic Obstructive Pulmonary Diseases.
+Specifically in individuals with chronic lung diseases (like COPD), vaccination leads to a 52 percent decrease in hospitalization and a 70 percent decrease in death rates during influenza season.

 In another study, a meta-analysis showed a 56 percent decrease in respiratory illnesses and a 50 percent reduction in hospitalization, 68 percent reduction in death and 53 percent reduction in pneumonia in those participants who were vaccinated.
 Lastly, a 2004 randomized clinical trial demonstrates that the flu shot is highly effective in the prevention of acute respiratory diseases related to the influenza virus, regardless of the severity of COPD, other medical conditions associated, age, gender or smoking status.

-Therefore, there is scientific evidence that supports the use of flu shot as a preventive measure during the cold weather.
+Therefore, there is scientific evidence that supports the use of flu shots as a preventive measure during cold weather.
 There are also other things you can do to better handle low temperatures during the winter.

 Tips to Cope With Cold Weather

 Stay active, but do your exercise routine indoors — it would be even better if you can do it at home.
 Avoid any contact with those who experience cold or flu symptoms.
-If you have trouble breathing or you feel that you caught the cold, see you doctor right away so you can get medication promptly.
+If you have trouble breathing or you feel that you caught a cold, see your doctor right away so you can get medication promptly.